Rib fractures cause severe pain, particularly when a person breathes deeply.

 Coughing and deep breathing

-Regardless of whether rib fractures are identified, people are given pain relievers (analgesics Treatment of Pain In some cases, treating the underlying disorder eliminates or minimizes the pain.
-For example, setting a broken bone in a cast or giving antibiotics for an infected joint helps reduce pain.... read more ).
+Regardless of whether rib fractures are identified, people are given pain relievers (analgesics Treatment of Pain Pain relievers (analgesics) are the main drugs used to treat pain.
+Doctors choose a pain reliever based on the type and duration of pain and on the drug's likely benefits and risks.
+Most pain... read more ).
 Those with severe pain are usually given opioid pain relievers such as oxycodone or hydrocodone.
 Sometimes hospitalized people who have severe pain are treated by numbing the nerve to the affected ribs or with injection of drugs around the spinal cord (epidural analgesia).

 People with a rib fracture are asked to cough or breathe deeply about once an hour while they are awake to keep the air sacs in the lung open and prevent pneumonia Prevention Pneumonia is an infection of the small air sacs of the lungs (alveoli) and the tissues around them.
 Pneumonia is one of the most common causes of death worldwide.
-Often, pneumonia is the final... read more .
+The most common symptom of... read more .

 People with several rib fractures may need to be treated in the hospital.